Cow Paths and Ruts of Righteousness

-One example that Brad gives in his teaching is the following portion of Scripture that contains all three elements summed up in one verse.
+One example that Brad gives in his teaching is the next portion of Scripture that contains all three elements summed up in one verse.

 . . . man (biology) shall not live by bread (agriculture) alone; but man lives by every word (language) that proceeds from the mouth of the Lord.

 The comparison of the natural biological man's need for sustenance being satisfied with bread, a product of agriculture, is made with our spiritual lives needing to be sustained by the truths of God's Word.

 This method can be found in the Hebrew language with words that are spelled the same.
 Many times there is a relationship between the two.
-The one, often times, illustrates the other, as opposed to the English language, where we have several words that are spelled the same but have entirely different meanings and are in no way related.
-For example, the word "bat" can be something you hit a baseball with or it can be a nocturnal flying rodent.
-There is absolutely no relationship between these two words and their definitions.
+The one, frequently, illustrates the other, as opposed to the English language, where we have several words that are spelled the same but have entirely different meanings and are in no way related.
+For example, the term "bat" can be something you hit a baseball with, or it can be a nocturnal flying rodent.
+There is no relationship between these two words and their definitions.